German Carnival, Fasching, Fastnacht & Co.

 Germany's Mardi Gras begins November 11 at 11.11 am, with a day of wild celebration before the "behind the scenes" planning for the next carnival starts; including naming the year's Carnival Royal Family.
 But from New Year's Day, before the Christmas decorations are back in their boxes, and more often from Epiphany, it is officially party time in Carnival Regions.

 Nonstop revelry until Ash Wednesday, Ashermittwoch.
 Then it is Lent and what used to be forty days of fasting and sacrifice leading to Easter.

 The Rhineland area of Cologne, Düsseldorf and Aachen, together with Mainz and Munich, hold the largest most colorful processions, while smaller towns and villages also have traditional parades and festivities.

-The year's big celebrations start on the Thursday, with Weiberdonnerstag, Women's Thursday, in Rhineland's Karneval, or South West Germany's Fastnacht Schmutziger Donnerstag or Schmotziger Donnerschtig, Greasy Thursday as it is known locally, which are then followed by the Die Drei Tollen Tage, The Three Crazy Days.
+The year's big celebrations start on the Thursday, with Weiberdonnerstag, Women's Thursday, in Rhineland's Karneval, or South West Germany's Fastnacht "Schmutziger Donnerstag" or "Schmotziger Donnerschtig", Greasy Thursday as it is known locally, which are then followed by the "Die Drei Tollen Tage".
+The Three Crazy Days.

-However it might take place on the same day but Fastnacht's Schmotziger Donnerschtig, called that because it was the day pigs were slaughtered ready to be smoked or prepared for Easter, and similar to Mardi Gras Fat Tuesday, is celebrated in a very different way.
+It might be on the same day but in the south-west Fastnacht "Schmotziger Donnerschtig", called that as it was the day pigs were slaughtered ready to be smoked or prepared for Easter, (similar to Mardi Gras, Fat Tuesday), is celebrated in a completely different way.

 A return to the pagan roots of a Christian celebration.